Li Wei (linguist): Publications

-Amongst Li Wei's publications are The Bilingualism Reader, The Routledge Applied Linguistics Reader, Applied Linguistics, Translanguaging: Language, Bilingualism and Education (with Ofelia Garcia, Palgrave Macmillan, 2014) which won the 2015 BAAL Book Prize, The Routledge Handbooks of Applied Linguistics (with Zhu Hua, two volumes), and The Blackwell Guide to Research Methods in Bilingualism and Multilingualism which won the 2009 British Association for Applied Linguistics Book Prize.
+Amongst Li Wei's most recent publications are The Handbook of Translanguaging (Wiley-Blackwell 2026, with Ofelia Garcia, Prem Phyak and Jerry Won Lee), Translanguaging: Language, Bilingualism and Education (with Ofelia Garcia, Palgrave Macmillan, 2014) which won the 2015 BAAL Book Prize, Cambridge Handbook of Linguistic Multi-competence (2015, with Vivian Cook) which was runner up for the 2016 BAAL Book Prize, The Routledge Handbooks of Applied Linguistics (with Zhu Hua and James Simpson, two volumes), and The Blackwell Guide to Research Methods in Bilingualism and Multilingualism which won the 2009 British Association for Applied Linguistics Book Prize.
 He is editor-in-chief of the International Journal of Bilingual Education and Bilingualism (Taylor & Francis), and Applied Linguistics Review (De Gruyter).
 He founded several other leading journals in linguistics and education, including the International Journal of Bilingualism (Sage), Global Chinese (De Gruyter), Chinese Language and Discourse, Language, Culture and Society (Benjamins), Educational Linguistics (De Gruyter), and Research Methods in Applied Linguistics (Elsevier).
 He is editor of the Wiley-Blackwell book series Research Methods in Language & Linguistics, Cambridge Elements in Applied Linguistics (with Zhu Hua), and Bloomsbury Studies in Linguistics.

-Personal
+Personal life

-Li is his surname, but he follows the Eastern Name Order and is known as Li Wei in his professional work and research publications.
+Li is his surname, but he follows Eastern name order and is known as Li Wei in his professional work and research publications.

 He is married to the linguist and intercultural communication scholar and educator Professor Zhu Hua, with whom he has two sons.

-In his Who's Who entry, he lists travel, music, non-fiction, and food and drink as his recreations.
+In his "Who's Who" entry, he lists travel, music, non-fiction, and food and drink as his recreations.